 (…existing texts…)

 TGbt Editor: Instruction: Modify 9.4.2.312 as shown below

-Diffie-Hellman Parameter element
+Diffie-Hellman/ML-KEM Parameter element

-The Diffie-Hellman Parameter element contains a Diffe-Hellman public value and an indicator of the finite cyclic group from which it was obtained.
+The Diffie-Hellman/ML-KEM Parameter element contains a Diffe-Hellman public value and an indicator of the finite cyclic group from which it was obtained or a ML-KEM parameter and an indicator of ML-KEM from which it was obtained.
 See Figure 9-1119 (Diffie-Hellman Parameter element format).